Students laughing around a wooden table in a library

 Our learning map models, assessment design, and teacher resources are informed by the center’s research projects and by innovations in psychometrics that support the measurement of map-based learning.
 We foster partnerships with diverse organizations that share our focus and commitment.

-• Improving technical properties of DCMs (e.g., classification accuracy, classification consistency, certainty of mastery classifications)
+3. Improving technical properties of diagnostic classification models (DCMs) (e.g., classification accuracy, classification consistency, certainty of mastery classifications)

 Proposal Disclaimers